edward30n/-2-order-ecuation-solver-with-imaginaries-included-/README.md

    files:

-      * main.c:                     Contains the full code of the program
+      * main.c:                     Contains the full code of the program.
       * edwardduarte_tarea02.docx:  Contains the comprobation of the correct answers with some examples.

    How to run: